 As the months of dealing with COVID-19 track on, healthcare organizations have continuously updated their recommendations for safety precautions.
 Staying up-to-date on the latest findings is the best way to safeguard against contracting the virus, which is especially important for those people in the most vulnerable populations.

-Some common recommendations from the CDC2 to avoid risk of exposure include:
+Some common recommendations from Loyola Medicine2 to reduce your risk of exposure—and help protect others—include: